droka/home-chain/README.md

     }
 ```

 - Users can call so called "Methods" to create or update objects in the database.
-Methods can be called only if user the appropriate permissions.
+Methods can be called only if user has the appropriate permissions.

   Example (Method for modifying a Comment object):
 ```export const update = new ValidatedMethod({